WHAT IS A BARIUM ENEMA (BE)?

 on the day before the exam.
 You will also most likely be asked to take a laxative the day and evening before the exam.
 Please follow your doctor's instructions.

 WHAT SHOULD I EXPECT WHEN I ARRIVE AT THE HOSPITAL?

 You will first need to check in and register at the Radiology Registration desk.
 To access Radiology Registration from the hospital's main entrance, follow the red line on the floor.
 At time of registration you will be asked to update your personal and insurance information.
 Once you are registered, you may be given a pager and asked to sit in a waiting area.
 A technologist will page you and take you to a changing room where you will get dressed for your exam.
 You will need to put on a hospital gown and robe.
 The technologist will then take you to the exam room.

 WHO WILL BE IN THE EXAM ROOM WITH ME?

 During your exam, there will be an x-ray technologist and a Radiologist (a doctor specialized in x-rays).
-If the patient is child, a parent or guardian also may be in the room.
 There may also be a student from the Radiology School in the room assisting the technologist.

 WHAT WILL I EXPERIENCE DURING THE EXAM?